-PROTECTION OF WATERS (NYS Environmental Conservation Law)
+PROTECTION OF WATERS (NYS ENVIRONMENTAL CONSERVATION LAW)

 In accordance with the NYS Environmental Conservation Law and the Protection of Waters Regulatory Program, waterbodies classified as AA, A, B, C(T), or C(TS) - T or TS for trout presence - are protected.
-Class C streams, which support fisheries and non-contact recreation, are not subject to regulation under the Protection of Waters program.
+Class C streams, which support fisheries and non-contact recreation, are not subject to regulation under the Protection of Waters program in accordance with the State law that created the program.